 Adaptive Management relies on the concept of “learning by doing”.
 Private forest landowners are doing just that by participating in a wide breadth of studies across the forest landscape to evaluate and identify best, most sustainable forests practices.

 Research programs and projects are developed across the working forest landscape to address critical research questions.
-Studies are designed in one of 10 identified rule groups or zones on working forestlands.
+Studies are designed in one of 10 identified "rule groups" or zones on working forestlands.
 The ten rule groups include: 1.)
 Stream Typing, 2.)
-Fish Stream Riparian Zone, 3.)
-Non-Fish Stream Riparian Zone, 4.)
+Fish Stream Riparian Zone (Type F), 3.)
+Non-Fish Stream Riparian Zone (Type N), 4.)
 Channel Migration Zone, 5.)
 Unstable Slopes, 6.)
 Roads, 7.)
 Fish Passage, 8.)
 Pesticides, 9.)
 Wetland Protection, 10.)
-Wildlife Effects.
+Wildlife Protection.

-Cooperative Monitoring Evaluation and Research Committee (CMER) results since 2001: 95 projects are listed in the workplan, 36 are complete, and 17 are ongoing.
-Five new projects are scheduled to start in the 2013-2014 budget cycle.
+Cooperative Monitoring Evaluation and Research Committee (CMER) provides the science needed to support adaptive management.
+The CMER Work Plan consists of 101 projects ongoing since 2001.
+Approximately 44 are complete, and 22 are ongoing.
+Five new projects are scheduled to start in the 2019-2021 budget cycle.

 Field work for adaptive management science continues across Washington’s state and private forests.
 Replicating studies in different locations strengthens confidence in the results.